HopeRise/CrawlSearch/README.md

 ### Proposed System

-The system uses the power of Scrapy for web crawling, Scikit-Learn for TF-IDF indexing and cosine similarity, and Flask for query processing.
+The system uses the power of Scrapy for web crawling, Scikit-Learn for calculating TF-IDF weights and cosine similarity, then Flask for query processing.
 The combination of these technologies delivers a solution for web document retrieval and query processing.

 ## Design